Pedro Pablo Cazañas: Later life

-The Cazañas family opposed Fidel Castro and, following the Cuban Revolution, some were able to leave the island to take refuge in the United States and seek life in democracy there.
+The Cazañas family opposed Fidel Castro and, following the Cuban Revolution, were gradually able to leave the island to take refuge in the United States and seek life in democracy there.
 The first of his children to leave Cuba was Eduardo, in 1959, who would later join the United States Armed Forces.
 Cazañas' younger daughter, Marta, was deeply involved in the counter-revolution against Castro and left to the United States with her future husband Jesús Permuy, a leader of the counter-revolution, via Venezuela following the failure of the 1961 Bay of Pigs Invasion.

 Cazañas, his wife, their eldest daughter, his siblings and several other relatives remained in Cuba and were unable to leave for much of the 1960s.
 When his son Eduardo died in combat during the Vietnam War, the family sought to attend his funeral, however it was difficult for the remaining family in Cuba to participate due to diplomatic strains with the United States.
 Cazañas and his wife went to Mexico as a simpler way to reach the United States, however Cazañas contracted tuberculosis and was ultimately unable to attend the services and ceremonies.
 The couple relocated permanently to Miami by 1968 and their eldest daughter's family joined them the following year.

 After emigrating to the United States, he lived out the rest of his life in retirement.
 He died in Miami on June 28, 1978, at the age of 75.